 The Onryō is not only dangerous to individuals, but are also believed to be capable of causing extreme havoc.
 Many plagues, earthquakes, famins, fires, storms and the likes have been connected to the vengeful ghosts.
-This type of revenge with natural forces are called tatari (祟り) Something that we see in the story of Nagaya’s curse for example.
+This type of revenge with natural forces are called tatari (祟り) Something that we see in the story of Nagaya’s curse.

 This was also the earliest case were a cult was formed to show respect and reverence to the dead and to help appease the vengeful spirits.
 And also, perhaps a bit out of fear that they would feel the wrath of the vengeful spirit.
 There are several instances were cults for the Onryō were made.

 Many of the Japanese ghost stories are built upon the legend of the onryō.
 From the early ghost stories to pop culture movies and books.
 What most people today think of when thinking of the Onryō is the scorned woman, much like the Lady in White type of ghost in western lore.
 This is very prominent in the Myth of Oiwa, who was left by her husband or in the case with Banchō Sarayashiki — the Ghost of Okiku who were wronged by her master she was working for.

 Today, the image of the onryō is a quite specific one, clad in all white with loose black hair.
-This image came with the rise of the dance theater Kabuki in the Edo period, and a specific costume was developed for the onryō to make it recognizable on the stage.
+This image came with the rise of the dance theater Kabuki in the Edo period in the 1600s, and a specific costume was developed for the onryō to make it recognizable on the stage.
 Before this time, the ghosts had no particular look.
 After however, it is a well known sight:

 - A white burial kimono known as shiroshōzoku (白装束),

 - Long, loose and messy hair.

 - Powdered white face with dark eyes